ponchofiesta/cloudy-mccloudface/README.md

 - Set python interpreter to use virtualenv or docker-compose.
 - Set a _Run/Debug-Configuration_ for _Django server_ using this interpreter
     - If using docker-compose: Set the _Host_ to _0.0.0.0_ to be able to access the Django server from outside the docker container.

+## FAQ

+- If you get permission problems when using Docker:
+  - run `bash set-permissions.sh` again